 The objective of this article is to show which layout or part of a layout is used when showing jDownloads Categories and Downloads.

-There are seven layout types as listed below.
-Only one layout of each type is the 'activated' one.
+There are seven layout types as listed below, most have sevaeral layout versions.
+Only one layout of each type is the 'activate' one.

 - Categories: Defines the layout of the Categories view.
 No Downloads are here listed, only the Root Categories.

 - Subcategories: Defines the layout when showing multiple Subcategories.